hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 ls -lF
 ```

-See the modification in the output?
+Do you see the modification in the output?

 > **Tip** - **All commands are essentially programs** that are able to perform specific, commonly-used tasks.